sindresorhus/remote-git-tags/readme.md

 Type: `string`

-URL to the Git repo.
+The URL to the Git repo.